Ramsyz/Git/README.md

 To pull changes to local master/machine --> git pull

 ##### Git clone
-to clone git to editor,ide
+to clone git to editor,ide.
-In github in project click on clone button & copy url git clone url --> create in new floder
+In github in project click on clone button & copy url. git clone repo url --> create in new floder
+###### if you want create in your own folder
+git clone repo url your foldername. now you check it your editor,ide.

 ##### Create new branches
 In terminal